adamkagdi/adamkagdi/README.md

 - 💞️ I’m looking to collaborate on Linux Distrobutions, AUR Packages and etc
 - 📫 How to reach me via
 Email: Adamkagdi@hotmail.com
+- 💬 I know a bit of HTML, C, Haskell and Python

 <!---
 adamkagdi/adamkagdi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.